 Also Read: RBL Bank Full Form: Ratnakar Bank Limited

 - A minimum balance of Rs.
-80,000 is to be maintained in the NRE account.
-Although the amount varies from country to country.
+5,000.
+To Rs.
+1,00,000 is to be maintained in the NRE account.
+Although the amount varies based type of Federal Bank NRE account you apply for.

 SBM NRE Account